 Everybody’s health is at risk from the smoke.

-The smoke is now going global, and the long-term damage it will have on the health and welfare of all Canadians breathing these fumes will be second to none.
+and the long-term damage it will have on the health and welfare of all Canadians breathing these fumes will be second to none.

 Undoubtedly the extra cost in finding and moving this equipment from the Atlantic to the Pacific Ocean would be great.
 But it would justify the long-term problems that a lot of Canadians will inherit inhaling all this smoke from these fires.